 The cheap midi keyboard also affords the Analog Lab Lite software package.
 This gives you access to hundreds of iconic preset keyboard sounds taken from Arturia’s award-winning V Collection 5.

 From electric pianos to analogue mono synths, string machines to modular monsters, and everything in between.

 Price £110 GBP / $140 USD

-The keyboard includes 8 trigger pads which can be used for drum sounds and a nice feature is that you can also use them to play chords in the key that you have selected.
+The keyboard includes 8 trigger pads which can be used for drum sounds.
+A nice feature is that you can also use them to play chords in the key that you have selected.

-And, being a Korg product the middle is graced with a touchpad inherited from the KAOSS PAD and Kasossillator which allows you to control a synthesiser with one finger or a plugin in the same way as the old-style KAOSS PADS work.
+And, being a Korg product the middle is graced with a touchpad inherited from the KAOSS PAD and Kasossillator.
+This allows you to control a synthesiser with one finger; Or control a plugin in the same way as the old-style KAOSS PADS work.

-The nanoKey is also Bluetooth compatible as well which means it can be used either with a computer or on an iPad or iPhone with Garageband or KORG Gadget apps.
+The nanoKey is Bluetooth compatible as well.
+This means it can be used either with a computer or on an iPad or iPhone with Garageband or KORG Gadget apps.

-As with all things in how to make your own music, the answer to which piece of kit works best is usually answered by what the use case is.
+As with all things in how to make your own music, the answer to which piece of kit works best depends on what the use case is.

-If you’re looking at drum programming and live performance, then the Novation Launchpad is a great option and if you’re new to recording and performing with MIDI then the KORG will be great.
+If you’re looking at drum programming and live performance, then the Novation Launchpad is a great option.
+Plus if you’re new to recording and performing with MIDI then the KORG will be great.

 Ultimately, the ROLI Seaboard is the coolest (in my humble opinion) of the lot.
 And the sheer capability of it is amazing!
 If your budget is unlimited and you have a bit of experience with MIDI, knock yourself out!